wayfinderio/intro-to-fp/_docs/3-guts-of-fp/while-we-are-at-it.md

 This may look more complex than the `while` example if you're not used to thinking recursively and using it in this manner.
 Hopefully though you see much of the operations we're performing are the same.

 - `i < 5` is the same as `i < endValue`
-- `[...numbers, i]` to add a value to the array is the same
+- `numbers.push(i)` and `[...numbers, i]` are both adding an element to the array
 - `i++` and `i + 1` both move the counter up one

-Everything we could express in a while loop we can do via recursion and not need to mutate a variable along the way.
-With that said though, you probably don't write many while loops given there are constructs that more directly do what you want.
+Everything we could express in a while loop we can do via recursion and not need to mutate an outer variable along the way.
+With that said though, you probably don't write many while loops given there are constructs that more directly do what you want such as for.
 Let's look at a few common cases.

 #### Filter out unwanted values, keeping the ones that pass a condition